spotakash/adbpowerlogicapp/README.md

 ### Steps

-> Assumption: You have AAD Application Created for ADB and have noted down Application ID and Associated Secret.
+> Assumption: You have AAD Application Created for ADB which will be consumed by Power App Flows Conenctor and have noted down Application ID and Associated Secret.

 1. Build Custom Connector